gopala-kr/ldr/js.md

 ****************************
 *****************************

-Before getting into nodejs, lets dive into javascript history;
+Before getting into nodejs, lets learn about javascript history and basics of how it works;
 ******************

 ![js-history](http://adrianmejia.com/images/history-javascript-evolution-es6.png)